 Angela’s Awesome Study Plan

 Now, let’s turn our attention to a student whose getting things right in the study department.
-Angela is actually taking the very same test as Joe, but crop380w_asian_girl_studyingher study plan went a little differently.
+Angela is actually taking the very same test as Joe, but her study plan went a little differently.

 She actually began her study plan with a visit to her local stationery store.
 There she bought a big sheet of cardboard and a pack of felt tip pens.
 How did that help? because she used them to create a study timetable for her bedroom wall that was far more sensible than Joe’s.